-Make two trips or ask other servers to help with large orders.

-- Carry plates, coffee pots, and water jugs close to the body.
-This will decrease the amount of strain on your shoulders and wrist. - When pouring, move the glass or cup as close to you as possible, rather than overreaching with a full jug.
+- Carry fewer plates at a time. - Make two trips or ask other servers to help with large orders.
+The more plates you carry, the greater the stress on muscles and joints. - Carry plates, coffee pots, and water jugs close to the body.
+This will decrease the amount of strain on the shoulders and wrist. - When pouring, move the glass or cup as close to you as possible, rather than overreaching with a full jug.